tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 - how much memory they use
 - how complicated they are
 - how secure they are
-- how much power they use (important on low-powered devices)

-In what follows we will describe and algorithm and then discuss its performance in some detail.

 ## Linear Search
 Linear search is a fundamental algorithm with many applications, and it appears in many different forms.
 Here we will study it from a fairly abstract point of view.